YosufHassan/MMUCord/README.md

 - Number of active chats as a ratio of the total active chats
 - Number of unread chats as a ratio of the total active chats

+# Components used

+This application used the following tech stack.

+- Docker
+- RethinkDB
+- Flutter